 What Can Be Done?

 There are a number of effective treatments for eradicating actinic keratoses.
-Dr. Gold will determine the best treatment method for you based on the nature of the lesion, your age and your health.
-These include topical agents, liquid nitrogen and a variety of surgical options.
+Dr. Gold and the expert providers at the Center will determine the best treatment method for you based on the nature of the lesion, your age and your health.

 The Levulan® Photodynamic Therapy System is a non-surgical procedure for the treatment of actinic keratoses.
-It is an advanced system that combines the application of a unique solution to the skin lesions and exposing the treated areas to a specialized blue light or IPL device to destroy the AKs.
-This process has been extensively studied by Dr. Gold and Tennessee Clinical Research Center.
-Dr. Gold is considered a worldwide expert in Photodynamic Therapy.
+This is an advanced system that combines the application of a unique solution to the skin lesions and exposing the treated areas to a specialized blue light or IPL device to destroy the AKs.
+A second PDT medicine, known as Ameluz, is also available and in a similar manner uses the topical gel medication and then a red light system to selectively destroy AKs.

 Tennessee Clinical Research Center routinely conducts clinical research studies for actinic keratosis.
 For more information call TCRC at 615-383-9660 or visit www.tnclinicalresearch.com to view the current list of studies.